 Best practices for prepping for your Prelim:

 - Your prelim is trying to find the edge of your knowledge, and you need to accept in advance that your committee is going to find it.
-Be prepared for this: know when to say “I don’t know.”
+Be prepared to know when to say: “I don’t know.”